-Trustees Scholarship: This award of up to \$12,000.00 is the highest academic scholarship.
-It is given to in-state students who receive a Palmetto Fellows Scholarship, and to out-of-state students who qualify with a 3.50 high school GPA, 1200 SAT or 27 ACT, and rank in the top 6% of their graduating class.
+Trustees Scholarship: This award of up to \$12,000 is the highest academic scholarship.
+It is given to in-state students who receive a Palmetto Fellows Scholarship, and to out-of-state students who qualify with a 3.50 high school GPA.